hupili/python-for-data-and-media-communication-gitbook/github.md

 ![](/assets/Screen Shot 2018-02-24 at 10.11.30 PM.png)

 Write the description file which usually contains introduction of data source, the background of research, data fields, and data size, and license.
 If you do not know what licenses are available, we suggest you to use [CC 4.0](https://creativecommons.org/licenses/by/4.0/).
+The file is written in [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) language, which has simple syntax that is legible in either plaintext format or rendered HTML format.

 ![](/assets/Screen Shot 2018-02-24 at 10.15.37 PM.png)

-The overall shape of an open dataset looks like this:
+The overall shape of an open dataset looks like this: (you are looking at the rendered version of the markdown file)

 ![](/assets/Screen Shot 2018-02-24 at 10.15.56 PM.png)